Administrative Policies and Procedures Manual - Policy 3410: Sick Leave

 Time off requested for non-critical doctor's appointments must be pre-approved by the supervisor and may be denied due to business needs.
 An employee must report any unplanned absence due to illness or injury to his or her immediate supervisor by the start of the employee's shift.
 Supervisors have discretion to take emergency situations into account if the employee is unable to call before the start of his or her shift.
 Departments may have additional specific provisions regarding call-in procedures for their areas.
 Failure to report an absence and to request sick leave in accordance with departmental procedures may be cause for denial of the leave and/or disciplinary action.
 Sick Leave may not be taken until the pay period following the date in which it was accrued.

-The University reserves the right to require a physician's statement at any time regarding an employee's illness or injury.
-Supervisors may also request physician's statements for sick leave used for pre-scheduled doctor's appointments or to care for an ill or injured family member.
+Supervisors may request physician's statements for sick leave used for pre-scheduled doctor's appointments or to care for an ill or injured family member.
 If the request for sick leave is due to an employee's own illness, the supervisor may request documentation certifying whether or not the employee is physically able to return to work, the date the condition commenced, and the expected duration of the condition.
 The University may also request a second medical opinion at the University's expense.
 If the request for sick leave is to care for an immediate family member, the supervisor may request documentation on the family member's medical treatment and the expected duration of sick leave.

 7.1.
 Sick Leave Abuse